Yardage: 7229 | 6721 | 6365 | 5543

 The closing hole of the front nine is an uphill par 4 that places a premium on accuracy rather than distance.
 With bunkers guarding both sides of the fairway, players will be well rewarded by hitting a solid tee shot down the dead center of the fairway giving them a good look at the green.
 With a short to mid iron in hand, an accurate approach shot is mandatory for players hoping to make par or better.
 Players able to navigate the greenside bunkers will be faced with a number of tricky putts on this back to front sloping green.

 The back nine begins with the demanding downhill par 4 tenth hole.
-With a slight dogleg left, the optimum tee shot will call for a gentle fade to set the player up for the tricky approach shot into a well protected green.
+The optimum tee shot will call for a gentle fade to set the player up for the tricky approach shot into a well protected green.
 Standing on a downhill lie, players will face an approach shot to narrow green tucked within a stand of pine trees and two greenside bunkers.
-However, once on the green, players should not have a problem getting down in two.

 The first thing players will notice on the eleventh hole is two fairway bunkers with massive faces that will need to be avoided at all costs with the tee shot.
 Although intimidating, there is plenty of fairway to the right of the second bunker.
 Being a reachable par 5, the risk reward factor of going for the green in two will need to be weighed carefully.
 With a lake protecting the left and back of the green, and a bunker and trees to the right, a well positioned lay-up is the smart play.
 Most players will have a short iron in hand for the approach shot, and if played correctly, the hole should yield plenty of birdies.